CodingYuanLiu/Ops-Introduction-Practice/assignment1/Storage.md

 ### Pros of Ceph

-**High performance**
+- High performance

-A. Abandon the traditional centralized storage metadata addressing scheme, using CRUSH algorithm, data distribution is balanced, high parallelism.
+  1. Abandon the traditional centralized storage metadata addressing scheme, using CRUSH algorithm, data distribution is balanced, high parallelism.
-B. Considering the isolation of disaster-tolerant areas, it can realize the rules of placing duplicates of various loads, such as cross-room, rack awareness, etc.
+  2. Considering the isolation of disaster-tolerant areas, it can realize the rules of placing duplicates of various loads, such as cross-room, rack awareness, etc.
-C. It can support the scale of thousands of storage nodes and support data from TB to PB level.
+  3. It can support the scale of thousands of storage nodes and support data from TB to PB level.

-**High availability**
+- High availability

-A. The number of copies can be controlled flexibly.
+  1. The number of copies can be controlled flexibly.
-B. Supporting fault domain separation and data consistency.
+  2. Supporting fault domain separation and data consistency.
-C. Automatically repair and self-heal multiple fault scenarios.
+  3. Automatically repair and self-heal multiple fault scenarios.
-D. No single point of failure, automatic management.
+  4. No single point of failure, automatic management.

-**High scalability**
+- High scalability

-A. Decentralization.
+  1. Decentralization.
-B. Extension flexibility.
+  2. Extension flexibility.
-C. Linear growth with the increase of nodes.
+  3. Linear growth with the increase of nodes.

-**Rich in characteristics**
+- Rich in characteristics

-A. Three storage interfaces are supported: block storage, file storage and object storage.
+  1. Three storage interfaces are supported: block storage, file storage and object storage.
-B. Support custom interface and multi-language driver.
+  2. Support custom interface and multi-language driver.

 ### Ceph architecture